IMPORTANT AIRLINE SAFETY ISSUE

 xxx OFFICIAL PROBABLE CAUSE ---

-xxx The official cause of this Atlantic Ocean crash was determined to be that 2 very experienced and highly trained Air France pilots, having full and ultimate contol of their aircraft, in rainy weather, were unable to compensate for faulty airspeed information being sent to the cockpit instruments.
+xxx The official cause of this Atlantic Ocean crash was determined to be that 2 very experienced and highly trained Air France pilots, having full and ultimate contol of their aircraft, in rainy and inclement weather, were unable to compensate for faulty airspeed information being sent to the cockpit instruments.

 xxx The reason for the faulty instrument readings was, supposedly, that the heating element in the pistol-sized pitot tube, which reports airspeed, on this 200 million dollar Airbus airliner, was unable to melt the ice that was accumulating on it, (Even though the pitot tube on a primary single-engine student trainer has no trouble melting the ice).